celsiusnarhwal/takagi/README.md

 > Throughout this README, `takagi.example.com` will be used as a placeholder for the domain at which your
 > Takagi instace is reachable.

-After installing Takagi, I recommend you take a look at the interactive API documentation at `https://takagi.example.com/docs`.
+After installing Takagi, I recommend taking a look at the interactive API documentation at `https://takagi.example.com/docs`.

 <hr>